You will find the classes are color-coded by the recommended grade level.

 |

 Spanish 1 - HSThis High School Spanish 1 course supports a full year of Spanish instruction using the "Spanish is Fun" curriculum (included with material fee) which is designed to help students attain a desired first-year level of proficiency in four basic skills ~ speaking, listening, reading, and writing.
 "Beginning Spanish is introduced through a gradual presentation of grammatical structures.
-Personalized exercises, games, and activities provide application and practice and help students develop communication skills."
+Personalized exercises, games, and activities provide practice for application of the vocab and concepts learned."
 The text uses lively illustrations to introduce vocabulary and fun narratives to reinforce vocabulary and grammatical structures.
 Chapter summaries include illustrated conversations and personalized dialogue activities.
 The text also integrates cultural sections to acquaint students to life in the Spanish-speaking world.
 Review units provide additional practice.
 Students will learn Spanish at the high school level with vocabulary, grammar, verb conjugations for regular and boot verbs in the present, immediate future, and preterit (introduced in final chapter).
 Conjugations and usage of widely used irregular verbs such as ser, estar, ir, tener, hacer, gustar, and others are also practiced throughout with conversational applications.
-Grammar concepts also include plurality, articles, adjectives, possessive and demonstrative adjectives, and prepositions.
+Grammar concepts include plurality, articles, adjectives, possessive and demonstrative adjectives, and prepositions.
 Immediate future and Preterit will be covered in the last lesson.
 Students will enjoy interactive and hands-on class activities with creative manipulatives, which may include I have, who has games', board games, and others that provide opportunities to interact and practice pronunciation, vocabulary, and conversations.
-YouTube videos and Quizlet vocabulary assignments are included for additional pronunciation practice at home and for reinforcement of concepts covered in the weekly lessons.
-Additional drill and practice worksheets or activities may be provided for students to solidify conjugation patterns.
-As the adage reminds us, “practice makes perfect”, and students who faithfully apply themselves to the Spanish lessons each day, will begin to enjoy the process of learning a foreign language, especially Spanish which is locally quite applicable.
+YouTube videos and Quizlet vocabulary assignments may be included for additional pronunciation practice at home and for reinforcement of concepts covered in the weekly lessons.
+Additional drill and practice worksheets or activities may be provided for to supplement the curriculum.
+As the adage reminds us, “practice makes perfect”, and students who faithfully apply themselves to the Spanish lessons each day, will begin to enjoy the process of learning a foreign language as applicable as Spanish.

 The Spanish is Fun curriculum is included with the material fee. |